Raunak101/Web-Sockets/README.md

-# WebSockets
+# Web-Sockets (Socket.io)
-Implementation of WebSockets &amp; Js libraries focusing on the backend of chat system with Private Room System &amp; Sharing Geo-Location
+Implementation of WebSockets & Js libraries focusing on the backend of chat system with Private Room System available & Sharing of Geo-Location feature also.